kaegeh/DPI911-Project/Initial Access/Replication Through Removable Media -- T1091/README.md

 #Description

 In this scenario, an adversary attempts to gain initial access onto a victim machine through removable media.
-Removable Media can consists of a USB drive.
-In This scenario, we created a Windows XP environment that was susceptible to, "Auto-Run," whenever a USB drive was inserted.
+Removable Media can range from a USB Flash drive, External HD/SSD etc. In This scenario, we created a Windows XP environment that was susceptible to, "Auto-Run," functionality whenever a USB drive was inserted.
 The USB drive contained a .bat file that executes a series of commands to be executed.
+This USB drive had the capabilities to steal passwords, and other malicious activity.
+We will display how the attack executed, along with the Splunk Filter from the Indexer to correlate the activity.

+#Attack

 #Splunk Filter
 ![Replication through Removable Media filter](https://user-images.githubusercontent.com/36422282/55597663-b0e4db80-571c-11e9-9928-8494278e462b.PNG)